 1969 Topps Basketball Rulers Original Line Art

 I mentioned earlier that despite the cards being marked ‘of 24,’ only 23 different rulers are on the market.
-The hobby learned why in 1989 when Guernsey’s auctioned off a lot of the original line art in their famous Topps Auction – they mislabeled them as pen and ink drawings used for the height scales on the backs of 1958 basketball cards (you can see a few examples in my article, Bob Petty and his Quadruple Printed 1957 Topps Basketball Card.
+The hobby learned why in 1989 when Guernsey’s auctioned off a lot of the original line art in their famous Topps Auction – they mislabeled them as pen and ink drawings used for the height scales on the backs of 1958 basketball cards.

 The auction included 23 pen and ink drawings, but you might notice a few peculiarities.
 First, the original card artwork for #12 Nate Thurmond and #13 Hal Greer weren’t included.
 However, those surfaced in late 2020 when REA auctioned off the pair for $3360.